 One of our key goals at AI and Faith is “plussing up” the discussion in faith circles around AI ethics.
-Toward that end, here are takeaways from the conference from five of our Founding Members who spoke.
+Toward that end, here are takeaways from the conference from five of our Founding Experts who spoke.
 They are:

 - Jason Thacker (JT) is Associate Research Fellow and Creative Director at the Ethics and Religious Liberty Commission of the Southern Baptist Convention, and author of The Age of AI, forthcoming from Zondervan on March 3 (see review in this Newsletter).